-- Attainment of 15 and 45 college level credits within year 1 - Attainment of college-level math and English by the end of year 1 - Retention of first-time students from first fall to first winter quarter - Retention of first-time students from first fall to second fall - Completion of a degree or certificate by the end of year 3 - Transfer to a 4-year institution by the end of year 4 - Employment attained by the end of year 4
+- Attainment of 15 and 45 college level credits within year one - Attainment of college-level math and English by the end of year one - Retention of first-time students from first fall to first winter quarter - Retention of first-time students from first fall to second fall - Completion of a degree or certificate by the end of year three - Transfer to a 4-year institution by the end of year four - Employment attained by the end of year four

 To further inform college planning efforts this disaggregated data contains metrics beyond what is on the College's Summary Scorecard.
-Items marked with an asterisk are represented on the College Scorecard.
+Items marked with an asterisk () are represented on the College Scorecard.

-In many areas, GHC is on par with both our peers and the WA CTC system, and in some cases a little ahead.
-Two areas where GHC has fallen behind are in Completion by Year 3 and Transfer by Year 4.
-Twenty-nine percent of GHC students in the first-time cohorts complete a certificate or degree by year 3 compared to 27% of first-time students at the system level.
-However, our peers have a 35% completion rate by year 3.
-Looking at first-time students who transfer to a 4-year institution by year 4, 22% of first-time GHC students transfer, compared to 25% of all first-time students in the system, and 27% of first-time students from our peers.
-However, when looking at rates of employment by year 4, the rate of employment for GHC' students is equivalent to the WA CTC system rate, and ahead of students from our peer institution.
-This data appears to indicate that GHC students may be place bound, and that it is easier for them to stay here and get work, than it is for them to transfer to a 4-year.
-However, more research needs to be done to make sure that this hypothesis is accurate.
+In many areas, GHC is on par with both in-state peers and the WA CTC system, and in some cases a little ahead.
+Two areas where GHC has fallen behind are in completion by year three and transfer by year four.
+Twenty-nine percent of GHC students in the first-time cohorts complete a certificate or degree by year three compared to 27% of first-time students at the system level.
+However, GHC's peers have a 35% completion rate by year three.
+Looking at first-time students who transfer to a 4-year institution by year 4, 22% of first-time GHC students transfer, compared to 25% of all first-time students in the system, and 27% of first-time students from the 5 peer institutions.
+However, when looking at rates of employment by year four, the rate of employment for GHC's students is equivalent to the WA CTC system rate, and ahead of students from the peer institutions.
+This data appears to indicate that GHC students may be place bound, and that it is easier for them to stay here and get work, than it is for them to transfer to a 4-year university.
+More research needs to be done to make sure that this hypothesis is accurate.

 Looking at specific demographic breakouts, there is no one demographic that seems disadvantaged across all metrics.
 For example, full-time students, and students receiving need-based aid are not attaining 15 and 45 college level credits at the same rates at their peers.
-However, those groups are attaining college-level math at equivalent (or even higher) rates than first-time students from GHC's peer colleges and the WA CTC System.
-Further work is needed to what systemic barriers might be affecting these specific demographic groups so that they can be addressed.
+However, those groups are attaining college-level math at equivalent -or even higher-rates than first-time students from GHC's peer colleges and the WA CTC System.
+Further work is needed to understand what systemic barriers might be affecting these specific demographic groups so that they can be addressed.